playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 > id="testing"
 > ```

 This method will return a reference to the element as rendered in the DOM.
-[While we'll be covering more of what this reference is able to do later](#element-class), but for now we can execute this quick bit of code to show that it's the element we intended to query:
+[While we'll be covering more of what this reference is able to do later](#element-class), for now we can execute this quick bit of code to show that it's the element we intended to query:

 ```javascript
 console.log(mainTextElement.innerHTML); // This will output the HTML that we used to write this element